Buddha-nature: In Chinese Yogacara and Madhyamaka

-By the 6th century CE, buddha-nature had been well established in Chinese Buddhism and a wide variety of theories developed to explain it.
+By the 6th century CE, buddha-nature had been well established in Chinese Buddhism and many theories were developed to explain it.
 One influential figure who wrote about buddha nature was Jingying Huiyuan (523–592 CE), a Chinese Yogacarin who argued for a kind of idealism which held that "all dharmas without exception originate and are formed from the true[-mind], and other than the true[-mind], there exists absolutely nothing which can give rise to false thoughts."
 Jingying Huiyuan equated this "true mind" with the storehouse consciousness and with buddha-nature and held that it was an essence, a true consciousness and a metaphysical principle that ensured that all sentient beings will reach enlightenment.

 In the sixth and seventh centuries, Yogacara theory became associated with a substantialist non-dual metaphysics which saw buddha nature as an eternal ground.
 This idea was promoted by figures like Ratnamati.
 Chinese Yogacara included numerous traditions with their own interpretations of buddha-nature.
 The Dilun, or Daśabhūmikā school, and the Shelun school were some of the earliest schools in this Chinese Yogacara.
 The Dilun school became split on the issue of the relationship between the storehouse consciousness and buddha-nature.
 The southern faction held that the storehouse consciousness was identical with the pure mind, while the northern school held that the storehouse consciousness was exclusively a deluded and defiled mind.
 In addition to the standard eight consciousnesses of classical Yogācāra, some Chinese Yogācāra schools such as the Shelun maintained the existence of an immaculate ninth consciousness known as the amalavijñāna, which lay beyond the eighth (ālayavijñāna, the storehouse consciousness), and served as the basis for all the other consciousnesses.